-So let’s dive a little deeper into saunas and steam rooms and analyze the benefits of both.
+So, let’s dive a little deeper into saunas and steam rooms and analyze the key differences.

-If it is getting too dry, you can create some humidity by pouring water over the hot rocks which will make steam in the air, but this is only temporary.
-Saunas will have a vent to bring in fresh air and release the humid air outside, keeping the humidity of the sauna quite low.
+If it gets too dry, you can create some humidity by pouring water over the hot rocks, creating steam in the air, but this is only temporary.

-Steam Rooms, on the over hand, are heated up by a machine called a steam generator.
-The Steam generator boils water turning it into steam and continually releases it into the room.
-Steam rooms are kept airtight, so that the humidity level can reach 100%.
+Steam rooms, on the other hand, are heated up by a machine called a steam generator.
+This generator boils water, turning it into steam, and continually releases it into the room.

 The temperature in a sauna can vary, depending on the type of sauna you are using.

-Steam rooms max out at about 110 to 120 degrees, but with the added effect of 100% humidity that keeps your sweat from evaporating you will feel much hotter.
+Steam rooms max out at about 110 to 120 degrees, but with the added effect of 100% humidity that keeps your sweat from evaporating, you will actually feel much hotter.

-Both Saunas and steam rooms will have multiple levels for sitting, and the higher up you sit the warmer you will be (as hot air always rises).
+Both saunas and steam rooms will have multiple levels for sitting, and the higher up you sit, the warmer you will feel (as hot air always rises).

-As mentioned before, the layouts of a steam room and a sauna are pretty similar, but the materials used to build them are very different.
+As mentioned above, the layouts of a steam room and a sauna are pretty similar, but the materials used to build them are very different.

-Saunas are made almost entirely of wood, Spruce, Pine and Cedar are popular choices, and are commonly found hardwoods in Nordic countries where saunas were first invented.
+Saunas are made almost entirely of wood; spruce, pine, and cedar are popular choices.
+These are commonly found hardwoods in Nordic countries where saunas were first invented.

 Wood is able to absorb the excess humidity in the air, keeping the environment nice and dry so that higher temperatures can be reached.

-Wood, in the long-term, is harder to keep clean, and will need to be replaced at some point.
+In the long term, wood is more complicated to keep clean and will need to be replaced at some point.

-Sauna vs Steam Room: Which Is Better For You?
+Sauna or Steam Room: Which Is Better For You?

 1. Heat Tolerance

-Whether you decide to go for a sauna or a steam room will depend mostly on your heat tolerance, Saunas are great if you are wanting much higher temperatures, but it will be a dry heat, that for many people may be far more bearable.
+Whether you decide to go for a sauna or a steam room will depend mostly on your heat tolerance.

-People who suffer from arthritis or joint pain may find a sauna more enjoyable than a steam room, as the humidity may cause their condition to flare up and cause pain.
+People who have arthritis or joint pain may find a sauna more enjoyable than a steam room, as the humidity may cause their condition to flare up and cause pain.

 2. Health Considerations

-Steam rooms in turn may be more comfortable for people with respiratory problems such as Asthma.
-The dry heat found in a sauna can also induce coughing and discomfort for those with a pre-existing condition.
+Steam rooms, in turn, may be more comfortable for people with respiratory problems such as asthma.

 4. Weight Loss

-Pest control is another consideration for a sauna, as the warm dry conditions may attract critters like cockroaches and mice who are looking for a nice warm hiding place.
+Pest control is another consideration for a sauna, as the warm, dry conditions may attract critters like cockroaches and mice who are looking for a warm hiding place.

-The Sauna or the steam room, this will always remain a point of discussion and different people will always have different opinions and preferences.
+The dry sauna or the steam sauna; this will always remain a point of discussion, and different people will always have different opinions and preferences.
 And that’s just fine.

-Hopefully this summary has given you a bit of an idea what the differences are between saunas and steam rooms.
+Hopefully, this summary has given you an idea of the differences between saunas and steam rooms.
 Do what’s best for you and enjoy the sauna lifestyle.